-Now, these are not the ONLY rules for kicking butt with direct response copywriting, BUT they are the ones I am confident you can rely on to help you supercharge the success of any sales message.
+Now, these are not the ONLY rules for being successful with direct response copywriting, BUT they are the ones I am confident you can rely on to help you supercharge the success of any sales message.

 Why Is It Important To Follow Rules When Writing Sales Copy?